|Founded||Founded c. 1963 by puncher in or near West Town Noble Square (West Town)|

 As far as females went, only four sections had girls.
 The Fist always had girls that participated in the club.
 But it was in 1978 that they were officially named The Matriarch Viqueens.
 The Sons and Maniacs by 1981 had Ashland Viqueens and in 1982 The Barbarians also had Ashland Viqueens; however, only the girls in the first section of the Fist were called Matriarch Viqueens.
 The combination of the Viqueens and The Young V’s were vitally important as they could easily and together slip into rival territories to surveillance hostile grounds and bring back critical information for the missions of The Rajahs.

 Also, in 1980 the older H.G.’s out of Cortez and Ashland under David and an independent group of Cobras were actively hanging out with the Vikings.
 In that same year the V’s hooked up with Erie House at 1347 W. Erie Street who were trying to form a graffiti cleanup campaign with the West Town gangs.
 From there Puncher and C.M. an old school L.D. running a section out of the Huron and Ada territories established a Gang Truce that would include the A.V.’s, the L.D.’s, La Familia and the T.B.’s.
 Upset with an article where the Y.L.O.’s tried to claim the alliance under their flag the V’s and the D’s pull in the H.G.’s and start running under their own banner (U.P.C.I.)
 United Patriots Creating Identity and also wanted to run the truce alliance under its own flag.
 But Erie House wanted a name better suited to the community so that they could open lines into the Department of Neighborhoods.
 So as a compromise they kept the initials U.P.C.I. and added the name United People for Community Improvement.
 Keeping the initials U.P.C.I. allowed the older leaders to keep United Patriots Creating Identity in the streets as the true umbrella over the gang truce coalition, hence the a.k.a. in the U.P.C.I. cards.
 Over the next couple of months the U.P.C.I. would also include the Satan Disciples, a young section of H.G.’s out of Bosworth and Blackhawk, a group out of Eckhart Park going under The Neutrals who although refused to be labeled a gang could hold their own when they had to and periodically the involvement of some Cobras and B.G.D.’s who were affiliated with the Vikings and L.D.’s.
 Erie House started dealing directly with C.M. and Puncher and allowed them meetings in Erie House with the other gangs when needed.
 The anti-graffiti campaign was successful and led to a celebration event on the Eckhart Park field grounds in Noble Square.
 But it was the V.’s who continued to launch other projects for the communities such as replacing vaulted sidewalks, cleaning vacant lots, coordinating food and clothes drives for the shelters and helping Peabody School (1444 W. Augusta) on closed campus for the kids.
-As a result, the Vikings got mentioned on the nightly news twice and appeared alongside Erie House on a talk show called Common Ground.
+As a result, the Vikings got mentioned on the nightly news a couple of times and appeared alongside Erie House on a talk show called Common Ground.

 In November of that year the Y.L.O. and U.P.C.I. got invited to speak at the Latino Action Coalition Convention held at Roberto Clemente High School (1147 N. Western Ave.) on issues of Police Discrimination.
 The U.P.C.I. was now slipping into a political arena and the Vikings into the rolls of community activist.